 If you know that you’ll never use the paint you might as well get rid of it now.

-Paint is something that you can easily sell it or, even better, donate it.
+Paint is something that you can easily sell or, even better, donate.
 There are paint donation places like Community Repaint that will happily take it off your hands and redistribute it at an affordable cost!

 Just because you don’t love the colour doesn’t mean that someone else won’t and at least you’re helping someone through your mistake!